-- (a) Under no circumstances will we be liable for the payment of damages (compensatory, punitive, or other), attorney's fees, or other charges in connection with any claim for indemnity, whether we approve or disapprove such claim. - (b) We will pay simple interest computed on the net indemnity ultimately found to be due by us or by a final judgment of a court of competent jurisdiction, from and including the 61st day after the date you sign, date, and submit to us the properly completed claim on our form.
+- (a) Under no circumstances will we be liable for the payment of damages (compensatory, punitive, or other), attorneys' fees, or other charges in connection with any claim for indemnity, whether we approve or disapprove such claim. - (b) We will pay simple interest computed on the net indemnity ultimately found to be due by us or by a final judgment of a court of competent jurisdiction, from and including the 61st day after the date you sign, date, and submit to us the properly completed claim on our form.
 Interest will be paid only if the reason for our failure to timely pay is not due to your failure to provide information or other material necessary for the computation or payment of the indemnity.
 The interest rate will be that established by the Secretary of the Treasury under section 12 of the Contract Disputes Act of 1978 (41 U.S.C.
 611) and published in the Federal Register semiannually on or about January 1 and July 1 of each year, and may vary with each publication.

-20. Concealment, Misrepresentation or Fraud.
+19. Concealment, Misrepresentation or Fraud.

-- (a) If you have falsely or fraudulently concealed the fact that you are ineligible to receive benefits under the Act or if you or anyone assisting you has intentionally concealed or misrepresented any material fact relating to this policy: - (1) This policy will be voided; and - (2) You may be subject to remedial sanctions in accordance with 7 U.S.C.
-1515(h) and 7 CFR part 400, subpart R. - (b) Even though the policy is void, you will still be required to pay 20 percent of the premium due under the policy to offset costs incurred by us in the service of this policy.
-If previously paid, the balance of the premium will be returned. - (c) Voidance of this policy will result in you having to reimburse all indemnities paid for the insurance year for which the voidance was effective. - (d) Voidance will be effective on the first day of the insurance year in which the act occurred and will not affect the policy for subsequent insurance years unless a violation of this section also occurred in such subsequent insurance years.
+- (a) If you have falsely or fraudulently concealed the fact that you are ineligible to receive benefits under the Act or if you or anyone assisting you has intentionally concealed or misrepresented any material fact relating to this policy: - This policy will be voided for each insurance year in which the concealment, fraud or misrepresentation occurred; and - (2) You may be subject to remedial sanctions in accordance with 7 U.S.C.
+1515(h) and 7 C.F.R. part 400, subpart R. - (b) Even though the policy is void, you will still be required to pay 24.5 percent of the premium due under the policy to offset costs incurred by us in the service of this policy.
+If previously paid, the balance of the premium will be refunded. - (c) Voidance of this policy will result in you having to reimburse all indemnities paid for the insurance year for which the voidance was effective. - (d) Voidance will be effective on the first day of the insurance year in which the act occurred and will not affect the policy for subsequent insurance years unless a violation of this section also occurred in such subsequent insurance years.

-21. Transfer of Coverage and Right to Indemnity.
+20. Transfer of Coverage and Right to Indemnity.